II. Your Privacy Globally

 Cookies and other technologies

 A “cookie” is a small text file that is placed onto an Internet user’s web browser or device and is used to remember and/or obtain information about the user.
-Some countries in which we operate may have a cookies policy.
-That specific information, by country, is provided below.

 A “web beacon” is a small object or image that is embedded into a web page, application, or email and is used to track activity.
 They are also sometimes referred to as pixels and tags.

 - You might be assigned a cookie when using our online services.

 - We may use both session (for the duration of your visit) and persistent (for the duration of a fixed period of time) cookies and other tracking technologies.

 - Our online services and other areas related to our business may have web beacons.